geekworm-com/x735-script/README.md

 1. Generate a "Personal Access Token" in your Github account settings with the required permissions.
 Make sure to grant the "repo" scope to enable access for repository-related actions and name it `CREATE_RELEASE_TOKEN`.
 2. Add this generated token to the repository's variable settings as a "Repository secret" named `CREATE_RELEASE_TOKEN`.
+3. you need another 2 variables as a "Repository variables"
+    - USER_EMAIL="\<YOUR EMAIL\>"
+    - USER_NAME=\<YOUR FULL NAME\>

-These steps are essential for enabling the Github Actions workflow to create automated releases when you tag the repository with a version starting with the letter "v," for example: v3.0.1.
+These steps are essential for enabling the Github Actions workflow to create automated releases when you push a tag starting with the letter "v*" to the main branch. for example: v3.0.1.
 The "GITHUB_TOKEN" repository secret will be used by the workflow to build a new release and upload it as an artifact to Github.
-The release will be available under: https://github.com/molhamalnasr/x735-script/releases/latest.
+The release will be available under: https://github.com/molhamalnasr/x735-script/releases/latest. and the "USER_EMAIL" and "USER_NAME" are used to create/append the changelog file for the package.

 By following these instructions, you ensure a streamlined process for managing releases and promoting collaboration among developers in the project.